 Once you’ve started building your business’s email list, it’s important to think about what type of content to send customers.
-Constant Contact found that more than half (56%) of those who unsubscribe from a business’s mailing list did so because they felt the content wasn’t relevant to them.
+More than half of those who unsubscribe from a business’s mailing list do so because they felt the content wasn’t relevant to them.

 With this in mind, customer segmentation is an important strategy for your email list.
 When someone first joins, take the time to find out more about what they value.
 For example, you might do this by sending new subscribers a welcome email with the option to indicate the type of content they are interested in receiving.
 Your goal should be to figure out what’s relevant and valuable to your recipients.

 Deliver quality email content

 Your email messages should deliver value and project a professional image for your company brand.
 Consumers get a lot of promotional email, so it’s best to make sure yours are specific, relevant, and brief.
 Over half of consumers polled say they will unsubscribe to an email list if the content isn’t what they expected.

 Here are some best practices to avoid turning off customers: